-• Day Four – Praia do Barril – relaxing beach day
+• Day Four – Praia do Barril (beach trip)

-• Day Five – Santa Luzia (possible hike or cycle there)
+• Day Five – Day trip to Santa Luzia and/or Cabanas

 • Day Six – Day trip to Faro

-The following section will detail each of these days in more depth and provide links to further information.
+The following section will detail each of these days and provide links to further information.

-The suggestion for the first day is a relaxing day on the beach, and the finest beach close to Tavira is the Praia de Tavira.
-The beach provides soft golden sands, crystal clear sea waters and has a beautiful natural setting of sand dunes.
-This gorgeous beach is located at the eastern end of the Ilha do Tavira island and is reached via a regular ferry from Tavira.
+The suggestion for the second day is for a relaxing day on one of Tavira's beautiful beaches.
+The finest beach close to Tavira is the Praia de Tavira, and is blessed with soft golden sands, calm sea waters and a pristine natural setting.
+This wonderful beach is situated at the eastern end of the Ilha do Tavira, a sandbar island with a 10km unbroken sandy coastline.